 Wear loose, soft clothing over the treated area.

-To reduce your risk or to improve symptoms of lymphedema, here's what you can do:
+To reduce your risk or to improve symptoms of lymphedema:

-Clean the skin of your arm daily and use moisturizing lotion.
+Clean the skin of your arm or leg daily and use moisturizing lotion.

 Do not sit in one position for more than 30 minutes.

-Do not use elastic bandages with tight bands.
+Wear loose clothing.
+Do not wear clothing with tight elastic bands.

 Do your prescribed exercises regularly.

 Keep your arm or leg raised above the level of your heart when possible.
-Avoid making rapid circles with your arm to keep blood from collecting in the lower part of your arm.
+Don't make rapid circles with your arm.
+This can cause fluid to collect in the lower part of your arm.

-Watch for signs of infection, such as redness, pain, heat, swelling, and fever.
-Call the doctor immediately if any of these signs or symptoms appears.
+Watch for signs of infection.
+These include redness, pain, heat, swelling, and fever.
+Call the health care team right away if you have any of these symptoms.

 See a lymphedema specialist for treatment.

-Ask your doctor or nurse about wearing a compression garment.
+Ask your health care team about wearing a compression garment.

-To avoid injury and infection in your arm, take these precautions:
+To avoid injury and infection in your arm: